-4 Weeks, Session 1 & 2 6 Week Session 8 Weeks, Entire Summer 80% Refund Session days 1 and 2 Session days 1-3 Session days 1 through 4 40% Refund Session days 3 and 4 Session days 4-6 Session days 5 through 8 No Refund Session day 5 and following Session days 7 and following Session day 9 and following
+4 weeks, Session 1 & 2 o week Session 8 weeks, Entire Summer 80% Refund Session days 1 and 2 Session days 1-3 Session days 1 through 4 40% Refund Session days 3 and 4 Session days 4-6 Session days 5 through 8 No Refund Session day 5 and following Session days 7 and following Session day 9 and following

 A student who registers for a summer class, but does not ever attend the class and does not drop the class before the first day of the session will be charged a \$50 fee.
+For students taking an online class, logging into your class is considered as attending the class for one session.